TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Text/Properties/FixedFont.rst

 ..  include:: /Includes.rst.txt

 ..  _columns-text-properties-fixedFont:

 =========
 fixedFont
 =========

 ..  confval:: fixedFont
+    :name: text-fixedFont
     :Path: $GLOBALS['TCA'][$table]['columns'][$field]['config']
     :type: boolean
     :Scope: Display
     :RenderType: :ref:`default <columns-text-renderType-default>`, :ref:`textTable <columns-text-renderType-textTable>`

     Enables a fixed-width font (monospace) for the text field.
 This is useful when using code.

     Does not apply to RTE fields.

 Examples